0xCoto/Virgo/paper.md

 `VIRGO` is a Python package for the acquisition, processing and analysis of data from radio telescopes.
-It is an easy-to-use open-source spectrometer and radiometer based on the GNU Radio framework, and is conveniently applicable to any radio telescope working with a GR-supported software-defined radio (SDR).
+It is an easy-to-use open-source spectrometer and radiometer based on the GNU Radio framework [@gnuradio], and is conveniently applicable to any radio telescope working with a GR-supported software-defined radio (SDR).
 In addition to its data-acquisition functionality, `VIRGO` carries out automated analysis of the recorded samples, producing the average spectrum, the calibrated spectrum, the dynamic spectrum (waterfall), the time series (power vs time) and the total power distribution plot of the observation, with the help of the NumPy [@Harris2020] and Matplotlib [@Hunter:2007] packages.

 `%Comment: Should gnuradio.org be cited somehow?
 There doesn't seem to be an official paper.
 Others paper cite it.`